Joschroe2/Joschroe2/README.md

 About me:
 - Hi, I’m Kira
 - I’m interested in playing guitar and programming
-- I’m currently learning programming with different languages like html, css, js, php and sql
+- I’m currently learning programming with different languages like php and sql
-- I already learned Python and Java
+- I already learned Python, Java, HTML, CSS and JavaScript
 - Pronouns: she/her

 <!---